Alec-Stashevsky/website-update/content/authors/admin/_index.md

 highlight_name: false
 ---

-I am a data scientist, researcher, and Reed College alumnus with a mathematics-economics background.
+I am a data scientist and researcher with experience consulting in the finance and energy spaces.
 I am passionate about interdisciplinary research that engages multiple paradigms.
-I care about econometrics, statistics, and research that uses data holistically, pushing back against siloed analytics.
+I care about econometrics, anthropology, statistics, and research that uses data holistically to push back against siloed analytics.